Customer Services Surveys Privacy Notice

 Who will we share your information with?

-Information will be shared only in an anonymised format for reporting purposes.
+Survey information will be shared in an anonymised format for reporting purposes.

 How long do we keep hold of your information?